vuchkov/laranuxtshop12/README.md

 - Create a Order model: `php artisan make:model Order`
 - Create a Category model: `php artisan make:model Category`

-(It's quicker to use `php artisan make:model Product -mcr` at once)
+(It's quicker to use `php artisan make:model Product -a` at once)

-- `php artisan make:request StoreProductRequest`
+- Update all the models.

 ### 3. Frontend in Nuxt v.3